-9.8 Limitations of Liabilities
+9.8.
+Limitations of Liabilities

-CA limit liabilities as long as CA meets the liability requirements stated in ITAct, 2000 and the Rules made thereunder.
-CA is responsible for verification of any Subscriber to whom it has issued a certificate and to all Relying Parties who reasonably rely on the such certificate as per this CPS, for damages suffered by such persons that are caused by the failure of the CA to comply with the terms of its CPS or its Subscriber Agreement, and sustained by such persons as a result of the use of or reliance on the certificate.
+CA limit liabilities as long as CA meets the liability requirements stated in the IT Act, 2000 and the Rules made thereunder.
+CA is responsible for verification of any Subscriber to whom it has issued a certificate and to all Relying Parties who reasonably rely on such certificate in compliance with this CPS, for damages suffered by such persons that are caused by the failure of the CA to comply with the terms of its CPS or its Subscriber Agreement, and sustained by such persons as a result of the use of or reliance on the certificate.

-The verification requirements for certificate issuance by CA are as specified under ITAct 2000 and Rules made thereunder and reasonable effort by CA. CA cannot guarantee the activities or conduct of the subscribers.
+The verification requirements for certificate issuance by CA are as specified under the IT Act 2000 and Rules made thereunder and reasonable effort by CA. CA cannot guarantee the activities or conduct of the Subscribers.